-In the same year the Cheyenne–Arapaho Reservation was established by a treaty negotiated, in part by Black Kettle, considered the greatest chief of the Southern Cheyenne.
-Black Kettle was later killed by General George Custer at the Battle of the Washita on November, 1868 near the present town of Cheyenne, .
+In the same year, the Cheyenne–Arapaho Reservation was established by a treaty negotiated, in part by Black Kettle, considered the greatest chief of the Southern Cheyenne.
+Black Kettle was later killed by General George Custer at the Battle of the Washita in November 1868 near the present town of Cheyenne.
 The Cheyenne and Arapaho tribes were moved from eastern Colorado to land south of the Arkansas River.
-The Darlington Indian Agency was established in August, 1869 three miles north and two miles west of present day El Reno.
+The Darlington Indian Agency was established in August 1869, three miles north and two miles west of present-day El Reno.
 The settlement and the agency took its name from Brinton Darlington, the agency’s first superintendent.
 Soon, the Cheyenne Indian School was established two miles north of Darlington in 1871.

-Soon the United States Cavalry units calmed down the uprisings in the area, but, stayed on to maintain the peace.
+The United States Cavalry units soon calmed down the uprisings in the area but stayed on to maintain the peace.

-On April 22, 1889, the unassigned lands of the area were opened up for settlement, which quickly became known as the great Oklahoma land run.
+On April 22, 1889, the area’s unassigned lands were opened up for settlement, which quickly became known as the great Oklahoma land run.
 When the signal was given along the outer boundaries, the Fort Reno soldiers were assigned to keep order among the many rushing pioneers flooding the area.

-No sooner was the land opened for settlement when the Rock Island Railroad began to build a line from Caldwell, Kansas to the south bank of the Canadian River.
+No sooner was the land opened for settlement when the Rock Island Railroad began to build a line from Caldwell, Kansas, to the Canadian River’s south bank.
 Near Fort Reno, a settlement had sprung up called Reno City, which quickly decided to relocate nearer the railroad.

-Buildings, pioneers and businesses wasted no time uprooting and moving the entire town which they called El Reno.
-In January, 1890, the first train arrived in the community, which quickly became a rail center for the productive wheat harvests of Canadian County.
-In March of 1890, El Reno was named the county seat.
+Buildings, pioneers, and businesses wasted no time uprooting and moving the entire town, which they called El Reno.
+In January 1890, the first train arrived in the community, which quickly became a rail center for the productive wheat harvests of Canadian County.
+In March of 1890, El Reno has named the county seat.

 In 1892 and again in 1894, additional unassigned lands were opened up to settlers, which brought more people to the new settlement of El Reno.

-On August 6, 1901 the old Irving School in El Reno was the site of the lottery drawing for the last free territory land for settlement.
+On August 6, 1901, the old Irving School in El Reno was the lottery drawing site for the last free territory land for settlement.
 These lands formerly allocated to the Wichita, Caddo, Comanche, Kiowa, and Apache tribes were the final lands opened to white settlers.

-Heading west from El Reno on Route 66, the old highway travels through a number of small towns that show the obvious suffering that results from superhighways bypassing small towns.
+Heading west from El Reno on Route 66, the old highway travels through several small towns that show the obvious suffering that results from superhighways bypassing small towns.